-All non-Japanese students are required to notify their residence status and period of stay in Japan to Sophia University.
+It means "College Student" or other residence status such as "permanent resident", "long-term resident", or "dependent".
+A temporary visitor visa is not acceptable.
+They are required to notify their residence status and period of stay in Japan to Sophia University.
 When they renew the resident card, they should submit a photocopy of their resident card as soon as possible.
 Failure of submission may incur suspension of Loyola ID, termination of scholarship benefits, or other inconveniences.